paradigmxyz/mesc/SPECIFICATION.md

 ##### Metadata

-The `global_metadata` and `endpoint_metadata` fields allow for optional or idiosyncratic RPC metadata to be stored alongside the core RPC data.
+The `global_metadata`, `profile_metadata`, and `endpoint_metadata` fields allow for optional or idiosyncratic RPC metadata to be stored alongside the core RPC data.
 Tools using MESC can choose to ignore these fields.
 Examples of common metadata:

 **Endpoint metadata**
 | key | value type | description | examples |